Welcome to Ready Country Club

 We invite all neighbors in the Country Club area to join us:

-Country Club is located in eastern San Rafael, east of Highway 101 and off of Point San Pedro Road.
+Country Club is located in San Rafael, east of Highway 101 and off of Point San Pedro Road.
 Accessible from San Rafael’s city streets, the neighborhood is a mix of the City of San Rafael and unincorporated Marin County.
-The RCC neighborhood isbordered on the south by the San Pablo Bay; the north-east by open space (Gold Hill, San Pedro Mountain, Harry Barbier Memorial Park, and China Camp State Park); the east by the communities of Loch Lomond, Glenwood and Bay Side Acres; and the north-west by Dominican/Black Canyon and the City of San Rafael.
+The RCC neighborhood is bordered on the south by Pont San Pedro; the north-east by open space (Gold Hill, San Pedro Mountain, Harry Barbier Memorial Park, and China Camp State Park); the east by the communities of Loch Lomond, Glenwood and Bay Side Acres; and the north-west by Dominican/Black Canyon and the City of San Rafael.

 The Country Club Area encompasses some or all of the following roads: Alta Vista Way, Brodea Way, Crown Point Road, Deer Park Avenue, Dominican Way, Fairway Drive, Highland Avenue, Junipero Serra Avenue, Lunada Court, Madeline Lane, Margarita Drive, Marina Boulevard, Marina Court Drive, Moncada Way, Montecito Road, Morgan Lane, Pigeon Hollow Road, Point San Pedro Road, Sea view Avenue, Sea View Drive, Summit Avenue and West Seaview Avenue,.